adaml09/mobile-dev-portfolio-lab6/content/pages/projects/lab-4.md

 title: Lab 4
 date: '2024-12-12'
 client: Durham College
+description: >-
-description: 'Lab 4 was our first introduction to Dart.
-Each student was given  a topic '
+  Lab 4 was our first introduction to Dart.
+Each student was given a topic and the one that I got was objects.
 featuredImage:
   type: ImageBlock
   url: 'https://assets.stackbit.com/components/images/default/post-4.jpeg'